tfabris/BlueGigaEmpeg/README.md

   monitor's output while the issue is occurring.

-- After the issue is reproduced, pause the empeg player so that additional timestamp reports no longer show up (screen stops scrolling constantly).
+- After the issue is reproduced, pause the empeg player so that additional timestamp reports no longer show up.

 - Type the "set" and "list" commands into the serial monitor, pressing the Enter key after each one.
 Their output results should show up on the screen.